 Framingham State University welcomes International students who would like further their education and careers with our full-time graduate programs.
-The following programs are eligible for full-time study and an F1 student visa:

 - Masters of Business Administration (MBA) – Fall Only

 - Master of Healthcare Administration (MHA) - Fall Only

 - Master of Public Administration (MPA)

 - Master of Science (MS) in Food and Nutrition with specializations in:

 - Professional Science Master’s – Biotechnology (PSM) –Fall Only

 - Master of Education with a concentration in Teaching English as a Second Language (M.Ed.)

 Before you submit your application for admission, please be sure to review the Graduate International Student Checklist (PDF).
 Also, please view the program’s website as there may be additional admissions requirements listed.

 - Letters of recommendation with cover forms (submitted through your online application).
 Please note: one letter of recommendation should come from a current or recent employer